-Gina Parlovecchio is a partner in Mayer Brown's New York office and a member of the global White Collar Defense & Compliance and Regulatory & Investigations practices.
+Gina Parlovecchio is a partner in Mayer Brown's New York office and serves as a co-chair of the Global Investigations & White Collar Defense practice.
 Previously, she was an Assistant United States Attorney (AUSA) in the US Attorney’s Office for the Eastern District of New York (EDNY), where she served as the chief of the office’s International Narcotics and Money Laundering Section (INMLS).

-A frequent speaker on white collar issues, Gina has received numerous awards throughout her career.
-She is a recipient of the 2014 National Organized Crime Drug Enforcement Task Force Award for outstanding investigation for her work on “Operation What’s Up Doc,” which resulted in the prosecution of over 50 members of an international drug trafficking and money laundering organization.
+A frequent speaker on white collar issues, Gina has received numerous awards and recognition throughout her career.
+Most recently, Gina was named to Crain’s New York Business’ 2021 list of “Notable Women in the Law.”
 In 2019, she received the Attorney General’s David Margolis Award for Exceptional Service, which is the Department of Justice’s highest award for employee performance.
 She also received the True American Hero Award by the Federal Drug Agents Foundation in 2016 and 2019, and the 2019 Federal Law Enforcement Foundation Federal Prosecutor Award, which are among the most prestigious law enforcement awards in the New York region.

 Cornell Law School, JD